hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 - The token address was already determined by looking up the contract address to determine if it is an HTS token address.
 - The address to associate/dissociate will be the caller (i.e. msg.sender)

-Once that has been implemented in services, the end user will be able to call the `associate` and `dissociate` functions as follows:
+Once the above functionality has been implemented in services, the end user will be able to call the `associate` and `dissociate` functions as follows:

 ```
 IHRC(tokenAddress).associate()